-When you’re working at the polling station you have to pretend you live there for the day, because there are no half shifts, only the full one which ends with taking out drawing pins with exhausted fingers under dark windows and electric light, and bagging up many papers to transport away along with heavy metal boxes.
+When you’re working at the polling station, you have to pretend you live there for the day, because there are no half shifts.
+There is only the full one which ends with taking out drawing pins with exhausted fingers under dark windows and electric light, and bagging up many papers to transport away along with heavy metal boxes.
 On this side of the counter you must stay alert, while those queuing up on the other side relax and slouch, and half surrender responsibility for this change to normal routine.

 Mandy was proud of her hard work at those distant elections- it somehow justified her sitting now gazing into a coal fire, or spending several hours watching a film.
 She didn’t mean to drift away so often but it felt peaceful, like rambling through the countryside.
 The journey with the pixie was only a new variation of the same; it was simply harder to remember what happened when she followed him.
 The music had so many layers: although it was one flute there could have been a whole orchestra behind it, and each layer whirled her somewhere new along a path bordered by grey, misty shapes, which might have been flower heads leaning upwards above a marshland.

 Frozen to trees, and then freed to dance.